iai-callgrind/iai-callgrind/docs/src/cli_and_env/output/terminal_output.md

 [`IAI_CALLGRIND_LOG=info`](./logging.md).
 This includes a lot of other output, too.

-## Tell Iai-Callgrind to not capture the output
+## Tell Gungraun to not capture the output

-Another nicer possibility is, to tell Iai-Callgrind to not capture output with the `--nocapture` (env: `IAI_CALLGRIND_NOCAPTURE`) option.
+Another nicer possibility is, to tell Gungraun to not capture output with the `--nocapture` (env: `IAI_CALLGRIND_NOCAPTURE`) option.
 This is currently restricted to the `callgrind` run to prevent showing the same output multiple times.
 So, any terminal output of [other tool runs](../../tools.md) is still